aleen42/PersonalWiki/post/face_morph/face_morph.md

 #### 3. Warping images and alpha blending

 > To understand the description below better, [download](http://www.learnopencv.com/face-morph-using-opencv-cpp-python/#download) the code and images by subscribing to our newsletter [here](http://www.learnopencv.com/face-morph-using-opencv-cpp-python/#download).

+We are now in a position to intelligently blend the two images.
+As mentioned before, the amount of blending will be controlled by a parameter $$\alpha$$.
+Create a morph using the following steps.